openshift/enhancements/enhancements/network/on-prem-service-load-balancers.md

 ### Goals

+Some more context is helpful before specifying the goals of this enhancement.
+When a Service has an external IP address, the OpenShift network plugin in use must already prepare networking on Nodes to be able to receive traffic with that IP address as a destination.
+The network plugin does not know or care about how that traffic reaches the Node because the mechanism differs depending on which platform the cluster is running on.
+Once that traffic reaches a Node, the existing Service proxy functionality handles forwarding that traffic to a Service backend, including some degree of load balancing.

+With this context in mind, the goal of this enhancement is less about load balancing itself, and more about providing mechanisms of routing traffic to Nodes for external IP addresses used for Service Load Balancers.

 A SLB solution must provide these high level features:

 * Management of one or more pools of IP addresses to be allocated for SLBs